-The SPSA shall be aligned with the district's LCAP and school goals for improving student achievement.
-School goals shall be based on an analysis Before developing the content of the SPSA, the school site council shall conduct a comprehensive needs assessment pursuant to 20 USC 6314, including an analysis of verifiable state data identified pursuant to law, and consistent with the state priorities specified in Education Code 52060 and the indicators in the state accountability system.
-The school may consider any other data developed by the district to measure student achievement outcomes.
-(Education Code 52062, 64001)
+Before developing the content of the SPSA, the school site council shall conduct a comprehensive needs assessment pursuant to 20 USC 6314, including an analysis of verifiable state data consistent with the state priorities specified in Education Code 52060 and the indicators in the state accountability system.
+The school may consider any other data developed by the district to measure student outcomes.
+(Education Code 64001)